atsocaR/api-payments-example/README.md

 ### Problems

 Each Bitcoin transaction has some costs to it.
-Depending on the kind of API this might be to high.
-One solution for this might be the usage of [micro-channel transaction](https://bitcoinj.github.io/working-with-micropayments).
+Depending on the kind of API this is probably to high.
+One solution for this is the use of [micro-channel transaction](https://bitcoinj.github.io/working-with-micropayments).
 If time allows and if you are interested I might add an example for that some time.

 Request overhead.
 There is an additional overhead for validating and publishing the transaction which probably causes a bit slower respones times.